Chopin etude No. 1, with fingerings for the left hand and exercises

 Everything has to be as big, as strong, as fast, as loud as possible today.
 Most pianos are too loud, not really made for small rooms and "chamber" music.

-Music doesn't just start with a cut and eventually end with a cut, but every piece of music comes from silence and returns to silence when it's time.
+Music doesn't just start with a cut and eventually end with a cut, but every piece of music comes from silence and returns to silence when it's time, when you have said what had to be said.

 Don't just play "the piano"; don't play for a big audience; play "für Elise" and be happy : )